zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

    transactions with the name of the proposed upgrade until the count of approvals (including the proposal) reaches 2/3 of the total count of trustees.
 So the upgrade plan is approved and scheduled.
-6. Before the ledger reaches the height specified in the upgrade plan, each node admin does the following steps:
+6. [All Node Admins] **Download new binary**: Before the ledger reaches the height specified in the upgrade plan, each node admin does the following steps:
     1. Downloads the application binary at the URL specified in the upgrade plan `Info` field and corresponding to the node platform.